fortythreesam/FourthYearProject/report/report.md

 ### 3.1 Design Overview

 As shown in the previous section, the main design for this project is split across the various aspects required to build an EA.
-The bulk of the work will be in implementing the evaluate function.
+The bulk of the design will be in implementing the evaluate function.
 The student will use python and a number of supporting libraries in order to achieve this.
 Prior to the EA running, the image data set is generated.

 ### 3.2 Image Dataset

 The image data set is held in a custom object.
-It will maintain a copy of the original image, the noisy image and the weak texture patch mask.
+It maintains a copy of the original image, the noisy image and the weak texture patch mask.
 Since the generation of the weak texture patch also estimates the noise level it stores this as well to use when evaluating the result.

-It also provides functionality to reload the data set and set the level of noise that is applied.
+The class contains a single method.
+This method provides functionality for loading in a set of images and pre processing them.
+One argument is accepted, the number of images to be loaded.
+This image takes a random subset of the sample images and applies a layer of noise to them.
+Then it generates the weak texture masks and saves each item to the relevant class arrays.

 ### 3.3 The Evaluate Function